-The aggregate impacts of climate, biodiversity and environmental breakdown on humanity are profound, and they are becoming increasingly visible with each year.
-112 As the planet heats, extreme temperatures will kill increasing numbers of people.
-113 The UN's World Health Organisation (WHO) estimates that, by 2030, the health crisis associated with a changing climate will cost between \$2 and \$4 billion per year and push an additional 100 million people into poverty.114 Between 2030 and 2050, climate change will kill about 250,000 additional people annually, an estimate that the author of the WHO study has called "conservative".115 heating.16 In that scenario, we will eventually face the hottest temperatures in over a million years.
-Current sea levels are predicted to rise by one metre by the end of this century, which could displace tens of millions of people at the frontline of the climate crisis.17 In a hothouse Earth, sea levels could eventually rise by 10-60 metres,18 affecting at least a tenth of the world's population and sinking Europe's coastal cities.
+The aggregate impacts of climate, biodiversity and environmental breakdown on humanity are profound, and they are becoming increasingly visible with each year.139 As the planet heats, extreme temperatures will kill increasing numbers of people.140 The UN's World Health Organisation (WHO) estimates that, by 2030, the health crisis associated with a changing climate will cost between \$2 and \$4 billion per year and push an additional 100 million people into poverty.141 Between 2030 and 2050, climate change will kill about 250,000 additional people annually, an estimate that the author of the WHO study has called "conservative".142 years.
+Current sea levels are predicted to rise by one metre by the end of this century, which could displace tens of millions of people at the frontline of the climate crisis.144 In a hothouse Earth, sea levels could eventually rise by 10-60 metres,145 affecting at least a tenth of the world's population and sinking Europe's coastal cities.

-If global temperatures rise by more than 2 degrees Celsius, we could enter a "hothouse Earth" state in which the planet itself begins to generate greenhouse gases that contribute to global
+If global temperatures rise by more than 2 degrees Celsius, we could enter a "hothouse Earth" state in which the planet itself begins to generate greenhouse gases that contribute to global heating.
+143 In that scenario, we will eventually face the hottest temperatures in over a million

 Europe is the third largest emitter of GHG in the world.
 Beyond that, its economy depends on globalised trade flows which export emissions and pollution to other parts of the world; Europe is a global driver of environmental breakdown.
-This is why European leadership is crucial - its impacts extend far beyond its borders and its successes can serve as a model for a new global multilateralism, based on scientific fact, sustainability and environmental iustice.
+This is why European leadership is crucial-its impacts extend far beyond its borders and its successes can serve as a model for a new global multilateralism, based on scientific fact, sustainability and environmental justice.